You are going to go knots with this Parmesan Garlic Knots Bread. Soft, warm bread with subtle garlic flavor and nice sprinkle of parmesan cheese.

 - Tip: To help the dough rise well, put it inside the oven pre-heated to 110F.
 Once it reached the 110F, turn it OFF.
 DO NOT forget to turn it OFF, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.

 - Divide and Shape: Transfer dough in a floured surface.
 Divide the dough into 6 equal pieces.
+Cover and let rest for 15 minutes.
+This short resting period will make the dough easier to roll and shape.
 Roll it lengthwise like a rope about 10-inch then tie to make a knot.
 I used kitchen weighing scale, but you can just eye-ball it.

 - Prepare the Garlic Butter: In a small bowl, transfer the minced garlic, butter, olive oil and Italian seasoning.
 Microwave about 30 seconds or until the butter is fully melted.
 You can also melt it in the stove top.